R3dPraiseTheSun/R3dPraiseTheSun-GO-Projects/ChartsGO/README.md

 	Chart.Render(&wg)
   ```
 OR
-**2)Create Cfg using "NewChartConfiguration" and Dataset type using "NewChartDataset" in "NewChart" function, and then render the chart:**
+**- Create Cfg using "NewChartConfiguration" and Dataset type using "NewChartDataset" in "NewChart" function, and then render the chart:**
 ```
 charts.NewChart(
 		charts.NewChartConfiguration(0, "LineExample2", "../resources/templates/template.gohtml", "../../resources/libs/", "../Examples/HTMLFile/"),